present

 now mix 150 ml water and 150 ml soy sauce with two generous table spoons of sugar and add to the pan [the original recipe calls for brown sugar, but i still have to get rid of a couple of sachets of plain old white sugar. so i used those].

-fry the meat until it starts to turn brown.
+now remove the sauce from the pan. fry the meat until it starts to turn brown.

 now pour the sauce back in the pan and let it simmer over medium heat until the sauce has your desired consistency.